Walking in the Light

 We deceive ourselves (ἑαυτοὺς πλανῶμεν)

 Lit., we lead ourselves astray.
 See on Mark 7:24; see on Mat.
 27:63, 27:64; see on Jude 1:13.
-Not only do we err, but we are also responsible for it.
+Not only do we err, we are responsible for it.
 The phrase only here in the New Testament.
 For the verb as applied to deceivers of various kinds, see Mat.
 24:4; Rev. 2:20; 13:14; 19:20; 12:9; 20:3.
 Compare πλάνοι deceivers (2Jhn.
 1:7); πλάνη error (Jude 1:11; 1Jhn.
 4:6).

 Not only did the false teachers walk in darkness, i.e. meaning sin (in verse 6), but went so far as to deny totally the existence of a sin nature in their lives.
 If someone never admits to being a sinner, salvation cannot result see Mat.
 19:16-22), for the account of the young man who refused to recognize his sin.

-Not only did the false teachers make false claims to fellowship and disregard sin (verse 6), but they are also characterized by deceit regarding sinlessness (Eccl.
+Not only did the false teachers make false claims to fellowship and disregard sin (verse 6), they are also characterized by deceit regarding sinlessness (Eccl.
 7:20; Rom.
 3:23).

 We are not completely free of sin because we are saved, but the desire of our heart must be not to sin.
 The sin must be of an outward nature and not part of us.
 All have sinned and come short of the glory of God.
 We walk in His forgiveness.